tshepang/blog-movies/content/movies/Transformers: Revenge of the Fallen (2009).rst

 complaint I had with the first one is that there's way too much going on as regards the action such that I can't keep up.

-It appears I wasn't the only one who loved the human hero's parents as evidenced by their far greater screen presence, and they don't misstep here too.
-But they don't help advance the story, which is non-existent anyways.
+It appears I wasn't the only one who loved the human hero's parents in the first movie, as evidenced by their far greater screen presence here, and they don't misstep here too.
+But they don't help advance the story, which is pretty much non-existent anyways.

 I don't remember anything believable, and at the end of it ya feel like *what a waste!*, but then the entire concept of the Transformers is